JanneMattila/www/docs/_posts/2023/11/2023-11-20-how-virtual-network-service-endpoints-work.markdown

 {% include imageEmbed.html width="90%" height="90%" link="/assets/posts/2023/11/20/how-virtual-network-service-endpoints-work/no-service-endpoints.png" %}

-No big suprises in this test.
+No big surprises in this test.
 Everything works as expected.
 Traffic flows using the _default system routes_.
 Public IP is used for outbound communication to the internet.